Robbie Grossman Player Props: Rangers vs. Rays

-On Saturday, Robbie Grossman (.400 on-base percentage in past 10 games, 85 points above season-long percentage) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 4:10 PM ET.
+The Texas Rangers, including Robbie Grossman (.296 slugging percentage in past 10 games, including zero homers), battle starter Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Cardinals.
+In his most recent appearance, he went 1-for-3 with a double against the Cardinals.

 Robbie Grossman Game Info & Props vs. the Rays